The Station: Uber’s new battles in the UK, Lucid Motors’ second life plans and Cruise acquires Voyage – TechCrunch

 I’ve been told the majority of Voyage’s team will move over to Cruise and Cameron will take on a new role as vice president of product.
 Basically, Cameron will be in charge of anything that touches the customer.

 Importantly, Voyage’s ride-hailing service (which always included a human safety driver behind the wheel) at the two senior communities, one in California and the other in Florida, will be ending before summer.
-The Villages community in Florida is massive and its where Voyage scaled up and at one point had “hundreds” of riders.
+The Villages community in Florida is massive and it’s where Voyage scaled up and at one point had “hundreds” of riders.
 The shuttering of this service would seem to open up the opportunity to other AV companies; my guess is that Cameron has already fielded a few inquiries.

 Voyage’s partnership with FCA, now called Stellantis, will also end once the acquisition with Cruise closes.